 How will you record your progress?

-Spending the next 90 days working towards your goal can bring much fulfillment towards the overall goal of attachment and creating a close knit family.
+Spending the next 90 days working towards your goal can bring much fulfillment towards the overall goal of attachment in marriage and parenting and create a close knit family.

 You will be amazed at how much closer you and your family can become as you work to implement the new language and voice of this year.

-This year, one goal I have is to help more families learn the power of attachment in their home and to help facilitate that through an online course, continuing my Heart to Heart online sessions and giving parents who come to me for one-to-one help the solutions and support they need.
+This year, one goal I have is to help more families learn the power of attachment in their home, to help families overcome screen time addiction, give helpful resources to families for homeschool organization, becoming curriculum free if they so choose and learning to teach through discussion, as well as giving parents who come to me for one-to-one help the solutions and support they need.

 Tell me, what are your attachment goals for this year?
 Let me know in the comments